MiniProfiler/rack-mini-profiler/README.md

 * add the [**flamegraph**](https://github.com/SamSaffron/flamegraph) gem to your Gemfile
 * visit a page in your app with `?pp=flamegraph`

-Flamegraph generation is supported in Ruby MRI 2.0+

 ### Memory Profiling

 Memory allocations can be measured (using the [memory_profiler](https://github.com/SamSaffron/memory_profiler) gem) which will show allocations broken down by gem, file location, and class and will also highlight `String` allocations.
-(Requires Ruby MRI 2.1.0+)

 Add `?pp=profile-memory` to the URL of any request while Rack::MiniProfiler is enabled to generate the report.